eyereasoner/eye/reasoning/arcus/water/README.md

-# 🔀 Disjunction Elimination in eyelet
+# 🔀 Disjunction Elimination in arcus

-This eyelet logic program models **disjunction elimination** — also known as **proof by cases** — in RDF Turtle and N3 Logic.
+This arcus logic program models **disjunction elimination** — also known as **proof by cases** — in RDF Turtle and N3 Logic.
 It demonstrates how an entity known to belong to a disjunction (e.g. being solid, liquid, or gas) can be shown to satisfy a shared consequence (e.g. being observable).

 Inspired by classical logic and the pattern described in the [Wikipedia article on Disjunction Elimination](https://en.wikipedia.org/wiki/Disjunction_elimination).